7 Days in Sydney: The Itinerary That Actually Makes Sense

 - Tap on and off with a debit card or phone wallet — works on all trains, buses, ferries, and light rail

-- Transport apps — use Google Maps for trip planning, TripView for real-time arrivals (Google Maps can miss live buses), and the Opal Travel app to check your balance and top up
+- Transport apps — use Google Maps for trip planning, TripView for real-time arrivals (Google Maps can miss live buses), and the Opal Travel app to check balance and top up

 - Swim between the flags at Bondi — the rips are real even when the surf looks calm